Uncertainty-aware data assimilation through variational inference: Conclusion

 \section{Conclusion}

 In this paper, we showed that it was possible to obtain nearly perfectly calibrated uncertainties in data assimilation with an unsupervised training of neural network for variational inference.
 We also demonstrated how such a pre-trained model can help improve the reconstruction ability of a classical weak-constraint 4D-Var method.
 However, in this experiment, we leverage stochastic estimates of the state in order to ultimately obtain deterministic predictions, and thus designing revised 4D-Var-like methods with stochastic outputs is a natural extension of this work.
 Furthermore, while we have only considered data assimilation with a perfectly known dynamical model, the CODA framework can also address more general tasks where the dynamics are partly unknown, and uncertainty-aware resolution of these tasks would certainly be of interest.
-Finally, it remains to be seen how our methods would perform on systems of larger scale than Lorenz-96.
+Finally, we underline that our experiments are limited to the small-scale Lorenz-96 system, which is a popular testing ground for new data assimilation methods but remains largely simplified compared to operational settings, which are notably characterized by larger scales, heterogeneous real-world measurements with misspecified observation error distributions and complex background prior distributions.
+Future works should therefore study the adaptation of our methods for these more complex systems.